emilyjcosta5/datachallenge2/report.rst

 Addressing the Data Imbalance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The main focus of this project was to balance the dataset to optimize the performance and accurancy of the neural network.
 The overall representation of datasets exhibited a significant data imbalance.
 The average space group representation of the overall dataset was 814 images per space group, while the 25th percentile average was only 23 images per space group.
 The distribution of the original data can be seen in Figure 1.
+The balancing of this data occurred in two stage, (**1**) redistributing the original dataset in order to represent all space groups in the training dataset for the neural network and (**2**) balancing the overall data using various techniques to represent space groups evenly in the training dataset in order to minimize bias in the neural network.

 .. image:: https://raw.githubusercontent.com/emilyjcosta5/datachallenge2/master/distributions/graphs/distributions_bar_log.png
   :width: 2000